Gutters, Roofing

 Poorly maintained gutters can cause damage to the roof structure without correct flashings.

 Drip edge flashings help protect the facia and roof structure from spillover.
-The drip edge flashing is attached to the roof decking and folds over the fascia creating a lip that supports the lower edge of shingles and blocks overflow from the gutters.
+The drip edge flashing is attached to the roof decking and folds over the fascia, creating a lip that supports the lower edge of shingles and blocks overflow from the gutters.

 Should You Replace Gutters with Every Roof Replacement?

 Having noted the situations where a homeowner can switch out gutters before the roof, it’s important to return to a key point.
 Gutters should be replaced with every roof remodel.
-In some cases it’s necessary.
-Gutter replacement is especially important when the gutters are attached to the roof, regardless of gutter condition.
-The reason is that the gutters must seal along the roof’s edges perfectly
+In some cases, it’s necessary.

-You’ll have to remove your gutters with every roof installation regardless.
+You’ll have to remove your gutters with every roof installation, regardless.
 However, if you replace your gutters with your roof replacements, this “all in one” project could save you the costs of multiple projects through the years.
-It’s also worth noting that when you take the gutters off for a roof repair, you have greater visibility of the portions of the roof that the gutters typically cover.
-This allows for a better roof repair process.

-Finally, roofs and gutters have a comparable lifespan, so replacing them together is logical and can help the homeowner keep better track of the lifespan by only recalling the date of a single project.
+Roofs and gutters have comparable lifespans, so replacing them together is logical.
+It can help the homeowner keep better track of the lifespan by recalling only the date of a single project.